 “Talk about durability when it comes to MOC TOE boots!”

 Thorogood men’s American Heritage moc-toe boots have this special feature that most of the boots lack.
 We talk about durability, the long life of boots, but that does not involve resolving.
 These boots allow resoling, which means a greater life of these shoes.

-The first problem for boots is that its sole withers away or damages no matter how good a quality it is made of as the sole material used here is Polyurethane MAXwear wedge.
+The first problem for boots is that their sole withers away or damages no matter how good a quality it is made of, as the sole material used here is Polyurethane MAXwear wedge.
 The Goodyear welt construction allows this feature.
 Not only that, but they also are triple stitched!
 Making them more and more durable!
-Now, the 6” inches is an example of the coverage of these boots, your safe till your ankles the rest safety measures you can worry about on your own and compensate with proper suits and mask but your feet, Thorogood moc-toe boots has all taken care of!
+Now, the 6” inches is an example of the coverage of these boots, your safe till your ankles the best safety measures you can worry about on your own and compensate with proper suits and mask but your feet, Thorogood moc-toe boots has all taken care of!
 The material used to make these boots is the best of the kind: pure leather, which is water resilient and heats insensitive.

 The comfort level is often the plus point of these boots because there is a cushioned floor bed inside with an extra removable sole placed for better comfort making long shifts for workers bearable.
 With all these features, it lacks the safety element, as much as it is required because of steel missing as they are not “safety boots,” and they are extremely pricey.